Monday, March 3, 2025

 On December 5, 1933, the ratification of the Twenty-first Amendment repealed the Eighteenth Amendment for good.

-6) What Federal agency regulates our food & drugs?
-How does the President want to change it?
+4) What Federal agency regulates our food & drugs?
+Who is in charge?

 1 comment: